nenosinc/iCloudDocumentSync/README.md

 # Installation
 Adding iCloud Document Sync to your project is easy.
 There are multiple ways to add iCloud Document Sync to your project.
 Choose the process below which best suits your needs.
 Follow the steps to get everything up and running in only a few minutes.

+## Swift Package Manager
+This is the easiest way to get iCloud Document Sync running.
+In Xcode 11+, select *Swift Package*s > *Add Package Dependency...*, then paste the project's `.git` URL into the dropdown.
+Currently, because this branch has not been merged with the master branch, you should select the **Branch** option when prompted and type `swift-rewrite`, this will ensure you're up to date with the changes on this branch.

+Once this branch is merged and goes public, you can select the **Version** option starting with `8.1.0`.

+Import `CloudDocumentSync` anywhere in your project to start using.

 ### CocoaPods Setup
-The easiest way to install iCloud Document Sync is to use CocoaPods.
+You may also install iCloud Document Sync with CocoaPods.
 To do so, simply add the following line to your Podfile:

     pod 'iCloudDocumentSync'

-### Framework Setup
-The iCloud.framework can be retrieved in two different ways:
- 1. Clone the project to your computer and build the *Framework* target.
-The `iCloud.framework` file will be copied to the project directory.
-Drag and drop the `.framework` file into your project.
- 2. Download your preferred iCloud Document Sync Framework release from the [Project Releases](https://github.com/iRareMedia/iCloudDocumentSync/releases) section.
-Frameworks are available as far back as version 7.0.
-Unzip then drag and drop the `.framework` file into your project.

 ### Traditional Setup
 Drag and drop the *CloudDocumentSync* folder into your Xcode project.
 When you do so, check the "Copy items into destination group's folder" box.